-In this Section we proceed to define the set of equilibria.
-Since we are primarily interested in the equilibria with cross-skill matching and OTJ search, we shall initially assume that the surplus of filling an unskilled job with a highly-educated worker is non-negative, namely $S(n, h) \ge 0$.
-The alternative case of ex post segmentation, where S(n, h) < 0, will be discussed at the end of this Section.
+In this section we proceed to define the set of equilibria.
+Since we are primarily interested in the equilibria with cross-skill matching and OTJ search, we shall initially assume that the surplus of filling an unskilled job with a high-educated worker is non-negative, namely $S(n,h) \geq 0$.
+The alternative case of ex-post segmentation, where S(n,h) < 0, will be discussed at the end of this section.